 Your gun card has a number on it - this is the weapons range and is measured physically.
 This means my Schofield could shoot any player up to 2 seats to the left or right of me.
 As luck would have it, I was an Outlaw and the Sheriff was 3 seats away!
 Willy the Kid let me play unlimited Bang! cards.
 They act as bullets and are consumed as you shoot at your opponents.
 Despite feeling optimistic at the start with Billy and a handful of Bang! cards, one of the Deputy's took me out.
 Overall it was a thrilling game of wanton violence and shifty eye staring!

 Moving on to the trading halls, the sheer amount of industry names was breathtaking.
 Chessex, Leisure Games, Cubicle 7, Queen Games, Esdevium, Steve Jackson Games and Mayfair were just a few of the heavyweights to put on a large presence at the expo.
-I spotted a few interesting looking games that have passed me by this past year, including Cornish Smuggler by Grublin Games Publishing, and
+I spotted a few interesting looking games that have passed me by this past year, including Cornish Smuggler by Grublin Games Publishing, and 1944 Race to the Rhine by Phalanx Games.

 |Esdevium brought a gigantic version of Star Trek: Attack Wing|